afrl-quantum/gx3500-timing-generator/CoreTiming.md

 circuit through cycle 5; any longer delay loops through cycle 6 decrementing the Timer until it reaches 0.

+Note the the SequenceBuffer explicitly adds one cycle of pipeline delay to the RAM, so addresses must be loaded (and RE set) on the cycle before the result is used.

 Cycle -2 (finishing):
   - Addr -> DecodeAddr, 0 -> RE
   - 1 -> Set(Buffer_Empty)